top of page

 Logistics

-Logistics wise.
 Make sure you plan your journey and allow enough time.
-That’s enough time to get to the postcode according to Google maps or SatNav but also to park and sign in.
+That’s enough time to get to the postcode, according to Google Maps, but also to park and sign in.
 I also suggest allowing enough time for heavy traffic, road closures, getting lost, and spilling coffee down yourself!
 As sod’s law says, it’s going to happen.

 You want to allow enough time to be on time but also to be in the right frame of mind.
 Five minutes of decompressing from the journey and visualizing a successful interview will pay dividends.
 Lastly, I don’t want to pile on extra pressure, but I’ve pretty much never seen someone turn up late to an interview and go on to secure the job.